rido0809ja/alx-low_level_programming/0x02-functions_nested_loops/README.md

 C - Functions, nested loops

-0-putchar.c: a program that prints _putchar, followed by a new line
+0-putchar.c: a program that prints _putchar, followed by a new lin.e